ManiAm/moviepulse/README.md

 The frontend interacts with the backend exclusively through RESTful APIs exposed by the Flask application.
 These endpoints are responsible for delivering real-time data from TMDB (The Movie Database) based on user interaction and filter selections.

-The main page is organized into several content-rich sections, each populated dynamically via API calls:
+The main page is organized into several sections, each populated dynamically via API calls:

 - **Trending Movies** – Displays movies currently trending on TMDB
 - **Trending TV Shows** – Highlights TV shows that are currently trending